Cory McKenna

-Cory McKenna (born 11 July 1999) is a Welsh professional mixed martial artist who competes as a strawweight for the Ultimate Fighting Championship.
+Cory McKenna (born 11 July 1999) is a Welsh professional mixed martial artist who competed as a strawweight for the Ultimate Fighting Championship.
 She has also competed for Cage Warriors.

 Early life and background

 Born in Wales, McKenna spent the majority of her childhood in Colchester, England due to her father's role in the army.
 Her mother, Wendy, also competes in mixed martial arts and has a professional record of 1–2.

 McKenna began training in karate aged 10, and after advancing through Muay Thai, Brazilian jiu-jitsu and boxing, started training in mixed martial arts aged 13.
 She became a full-time athlete two years later while occasionally coaching to help fund fights.
 As an amateur, McKenna went 7–0 and held championships at strawweight and featherweight.

 Mixed martial arts career

 Cage Warriors

 In March 2018, McKenna made her professional debut at Cage Warriors 91 and beat Maria Vittoria Colonna after a first-round retirement.
 She faced Eva Dourthe three months later at Cage Warriors 94 and won via split decision.
 In September 2018, McKenna suffered her first defeat after a split decision loss against Micol Di Segni at Cage Warriors 97.

 In April 2019, McKenna faced Fannie Redman at Cage Warriors 104.
 She won the fight via rear naked choke in the second round.
 A month later, she beat Giulia Chinello at Cage Warriors 105 via ground and pound in the first round.
 In October 2019, McKenna was due to fight Griet Eeckhout at Cage Warriors 108, but the fight was cancelled after her opponent failed to make weight.
 In April 2020, her fight with Lanchana Green was also called off after Cage Warriors 114 was cancelled due to COVID-19 restrictions.